euphoriacyberware-ai/DrawThingsKit/README.md

 # DrawThingsKit

-A Swift package providing UI components, utilities, and model management for building Draw Things gRPC client applications.
+A Swift package providing model management, configuration, connection handling, and queue management for building Draw Things gRPC client applications.

 ## Overview

-DrawThingsKit abstracts away the complexity of connecting to Draw Things servers, managing generation jobs, and provides reusable SwiftUI components for configuration editing and queue management.
+DrawThingsKit abstracts away the complexity of connecting to Draw Things servers, managing generation jobs, and provides reusable SwiftUI components for connection and queue management.
 It's built on top of **DrawThingsClient** and supports both macOS and iOS applications.

+> **Note:** Configuration UI views (section editors, preset pickers, model pickers, etc.) have been moved to **EuphoriaKit**, a separate SwiftUI component library that depends on DrawThingsKit.
+DrawThingsKit retains the non-UI types these views depend on (ConfigurationManager, ModelsManager, etc.).

 ## Installation